 1. Bass or Sulcular Technique

-- Place the toothbrush parallel to your teeth with the bristles toward the gums.
+- Hold the toothbrush parallel to your teeth

-- Tilt the brush to a 45 degree angle and move the bristles slightly under the gumline.
+- Tilt the brush to a 45-degree angle

-- With firm but gentle pressure, and while maintaining the bristles under the gum tissue, wiggle or vibrate the brush back and forth or use a small circular motion 15 to 20 times, before moving to the next area.
-The brush should cover two to three teeth at a time.
+- With a firm yet gentle pressure, brush back and forth or use a circular motion 15 to 20 times before moving to the next area

-- Brush the entire outer surface of the teeth and then continue the same technique on the tongue side.
+- Brush all teeth on the outer surface and then clean the backside of the teeth using the same motions

-- Brush the chewing surface of the molar teeth and don't forget your tongue.
+- Brush the chewing surface of the molars and brush your tongue

 2. Stillman Technique